-It is recommended that licensees submit the exemption application prior to accepting the waste to ensure that the material will not be subject to the levy; however, retrospective applications will be considered.
+It is recommended that licensees submit their exemption application prior to accepting the waste to ensure that the material will not be subject to the waste levy; however, retrospective applications will be considered.

 How do I apply for this exemption?